cfrioux/miscoto/README.md

     subcommands:
     valid subcommands:

-    {instance,focus,mincom,scopes}
+    {instance,focus,mincom,scopes,deadends}
         instance            Prepares instance for miscoto.
-        focus               Focus on one species and determine what it can produce alone or in its community.
-        mincom              Compute a community from a microbiome. scopes              Compute the scope and target produciblity of a host.
+        focus               Focus on one, several or all species and determine what they can produce alone or in its community. mincom              Compute a community from a microbiome. scopes              Compute the scope and target produciblity of a host. deadends            Compute the deadend (metabolites produced but not consumed) and orphan (metabolites consumed but not produced) metabolites in community.

     Requires Clingo and clyngor package: "pip install clyngor clyngor-with-clingo"